 In addressing the issue of energy and energy efficiency, INALCA intends to provide its contribution to the fight against climate change, a global objective identified by FAO for the period 2015-2030 sanctioned by the international agreements on the Paris Climate (COP21) signed by 195 countries.
 In the European Union, the agreement became binding on November 4th, 2016.
 For over 20 years INALCA has focused its efforts on energy efficiency and the production of energy from renewable sources to reduce its greenhouse gas emissions.
 The company is now able to self-produce over 99% of its energy needs in a combination of plants aimed at maximum efficiency in the use of fossil sources and progressive increase of the share obtained from renewable sources.
-The challenges of the next few years arise in the energy transition of biogas plants from the production of electricity to bio-methane to make road transport sustainable, entrusting the production of electricity to solar power.
+The challenges of the next few years arise in the energy transition of biogas plants from the production of electricity to solar power.
 As can be inferred from the table below, the Group's electricity production has almost reached 100% of its needs.
 The share of production based on renewable sources also increased, amounting to 50% of the Group's overall energy needs in Italy.